 A great place - with views stretching to the sea - to reconnect, unwind and relax in the countryside close to the beautiful North Devon coast and the South West Coast Path.

 The Milking Parlour is one of a group of characterful, family-friendly holiday cottages converted from farm buildings on the unspoiled Hartland Peninsula, close to the border of North Devon and Cornwall.

-It's all on one level with views to the sea across fields and beyond the tower of St Nectan's Church.
+It's ground-floor, has a comfortable sitting room with wood-burning stove and French windows onto a small, enclosed garden with wide, green views to the sea beyond the tower of St Nectan's Church.

 About the location

 Clovelly 6 miles; Bude 15 miles; Bideford 15 miles